ChahirSaid/Born2beroot/README.md

 ### **BIOS/UEFI Storage Architecture**

-Understanding where and how BIOS/UEFI is stored is crucial for system maintenance and troubleshooting.
+Understanding where and how BIOS/UEFI is stored.

 #### **1. Physical Storage Location:**